minbams/Pokepong/README.md

 # Pokepong

-Game project using python to developing this, also have JavaScript and HTML
+Game project using JavaScript and HTML to developing this project

+# How to run this project

+* Open the Command Prompt, type in cd followed by the directory you save file 'Pokepong.html'
+* type python -m http.server
+* open http://localhost:8000/Pokepong.html in your browser